UcarLab/PEAS/README.md

 # PEAS (Predict Enhancers from ATAC-seq)

-##Getting started
+## Getting started
-Please refer to the Manual (PEASManual.pdf) for installing dependencies and information on how to run feature extraction and prediction scripts.
+Please refer to the Manual (PEAS_Manual.pdf) for installing dependencies and information on how to run feature extraction and prediction scripts.

-##Feature Extraction Files
+## Feature Extraction Files

 * **PEASFeatureExtraction.sh** - Core shell script to extract features from aligned paired-end ATAC-seq data (.bam)
 * **PEASTools.jar** - Required JAR file used by the shell script.
 Source for this JAR file is available in the PEASTools directory.